 Reading the sentence above, feels as absurd to me, as it might to you.
 That’s a whole lotta time spent, pursuing a perfect master, of an unorthodox house track.

 But it was time well-invested: I now have a truly unique mastering chain – one that will define the sound of future Tazmanian Ninja releases, and of course get refined more and more, with each upcoming release.

 I’m sincerely proud of the final production!
 Listen to that bassline – and especially after the breakdown.
-That drop is powerful!
+Nice drop, eh?

 Influences & Inspiration

 The track has certain elements of progressive- and psy-trance in it.
 The sound of acts like Zen Mechanics and Egorythmia.
 But the groove is 100% house.
 The shufflin’, groovy kind of house.